Sriisky/Culture-Bridge/README.md

 To start the Django project navigate into the backend DjangoCultureBridge folder and run - **python manage.py runserver**

 ### Brief Explanation of key files:
+#### Frontend
+- Each city has its own page for displaying its unique content and for making calls to the relevent APIs and scrapers for that city.
+These are the CITYNAMEContent.js files.
+The majority of CSS for these files is completed it DarmstadtContent.css, but each city has its own css file in case of unique required alterations.
+- The files Cities.js, CityData.js, CityDetails are each used in conjunction to present the cities as cards with the required information and route for each city.
+- Destinations.js, DestinationData.js are used together to provide the information for the highlighted cities and the component to display them.
+- Hero.js is the picture display at the top of each web page.
+Provides a nice uniform and consistent design to the web app.
+- MenuItems.js, NavBar.js contain the routes and design for the navbar elements.
+- The Routes folder contains each page of the website with the required elements needed to display content.
+- App.js contains the main rendering of the web app.
+Specifies the paths and components to render.

 ### Sources used for icons and images:
 - Icons are sourced from [fontawsome.com](https://fontawesome.com/)